emekaokechukwudev/research-hub-test/README.md

    git clone https://github.com/emeka-okechukwu-dev/research-hub.git
    ```

+2. Create a MongoDB Database

+   Before proceeding, you need to create a MongoDB database named "researchhubdb" and a collection named "adminusers."
+You can install MongoDB locally or use a cloud-hosted MongoDB service.
+You can follow the MongoDB tutorial on [how to create a database](https://www.mongodb.com/basics/create-database) to set up the database.

-2. Start the backend server
+3. Start the backend server

    Navigate to the backend directory:

    ```sh
    cd backend
    ```